Slum clearance in the United Kingdom

 Slum clearance in the United Kingdom has been used as an urban renewal strategy to transform low-income settlements with poor reputation into another type of development or housing.
 Early mass clearances took place in the country's northern cities.
-Starting from 1930, councils were expected to prepare plans to clear slum dwellings, although progress stalled upon the onset of World War II.
+Starting in 1930, councils were expected to prepare plans to clear slum dwellings, although progress stalled upon the onset of World War II.

-Clearance of slum areas resumed and increased after the war, while the 1960s saw the largest number of house renewal schemes pursued by local authorities, particularly in Manchester where it was reported around 27% 'may' have been unfit for human habitation, although the majority were well built solid structures that could have been renovated or repurposed.
+Clearance of slum areas resumed and increased after the war, while the 1960s saw the largest number of house renewal schemes pursued by local authorities, particularly in Manchester where it was reported about 27% 'may' have been unfit for human habitation, although most were well built solid structures that could have been renovated or repurposed.
 Housing, churches, schools and pubs that formed close-knit communities were devastated, with families dispersed across other areas.
-Towards the end of the decade, a housing act in 1969 provided financial encouragement for authorities and landlords to improve existing housing stock and extend the life of many older properties.
+Towards the end of the decade, the Housing Act 1969 provided financial encouragement for authorities and landlords to improve existing housing stock and extend the life of many older properties.
 By 1985, England and Wales had seen over 1.5 million houses declared unfit or demolished over a 30-year period, displacing over 3.6 million people.

 The Labour government in 2002 launched the Housing Market Renewal Initiative scheme, with the primary objective to demolish housing considered undesirable and replace with new developments.
-Also known as the Pathfinder programme, the scheme ended in 2011, due to the Conservative austerity program.
+Also known as the Pathfinder programme, the scheme ended in 2011, due to the Conservative austerity programme.